LawDevNull/BullCityFoodraiser/DONATE.md

 ## Project-Specific Fundraising

-The 9th Annual Bull City Foodraiser has a dedicated GoFundMe page here: https://www.gofundme.com/f/9th-annual-bull-city-foodraiser
+The 10th Annual Bull City Foodraiser does not yet have a dedicated GoFundMe page.
+One will be added in late October.

 ## General Fundraising